BaticSea/fandao-frontend/README.md

 To run end to end tests you have to:

+- ensure that your system has xvfb installed.
+On Ubuntu, this can be achieved by: `sudo apt-get update && sudo apt-get install xvfb libgconf-2-4 libatk1.0-0 libatk-bridge2.0-0 libgdk-pixbuf2.0-0 libgtk-3-0 libgbm-dev libnss3-dev libxss-dev`

 - set up synpress to use the adequate network and wallet.
 For instance if you want to run tests on rinkeby network you could export

 ```